stazay/excel_extractor/README.md

 )
 ````

-The above code extracts additional data to the dataframe from workbook_2 and workbook_3.
+The above code extracts additional data to the nested_list from workbook_2 and workbook_3.

-(a) First, sheet_index:2 of workbook_2 is searched for matches of the `df[i][queried_index]` (3rd index in the item in the dataframe and column F from workbook_1).
+(a) First, sheet_index:2 of workbook_2 is searched for matches of the `nl[i][queried_index]` (3rd index in the item in the nested_list and column F from workbook_1).
-If a match is found in the entirety of column D, corresponding data from columns A and F are appended to the dataframe entry.
+If a match is found in the entirety of column D, corresponding data from columns A and F are appended to the nested_list entry.
 No backup searches are defined.
 Datetime objects are not cleaned.
-Previous entry in the dataframe is being checked for a match in the `df[i][queried_index]`, to save time and extract the same information extracted as previously.
+Previous entry in the nested_list is being checked for a match in the `nl[i][queried_index]`, to save time and extract the same information extracted as previously.
 After each entry extracted, a print statement will be made.

 (b) Next, a `backup` is defined for the next stage of data extraction (from workbook_3).
-This is using workbook_3, sheet_index:8, extracting information from columns F and H, by searching for a match in the `df[i][queried_index]` (3rd index in the item in the dataframe and column F from workbook_1).
+This is using workbook_3, sheet_index:8, extracting information from columns F and H, by searching for a match in the `nl[i][queried_index]` (3rd index in the item in the nested_list and column F from workbook_1).
-If a match is found in the entirety of column D, corresponding data from columns F and H are appended to the dataframe entry.
+If a match is found in the entirety of column D, corresponding data from columns F and H are appended to the nested_list entry.
 NOTE: The `backup` code is only used if the next stage of the data extraction fails to find any match.

-(c) Finally, sheet_index:1 of workbook_3 is searched for matches of the `df[queried_index]` (3rd index in the item in the dataframe and column F from workbook_1).
+(c) Finally, sheet_index:1 of workbook_3 is searched for matches of the `nl[queried_index]` (3rd index in the item in the nested_list and column F from workbook_1).
-If a match is found in the entirety of column C, corresponding data from columns F and M are appended to the dataframe entry.
+If a match is found in the entirety of column C, corresponding data from columns F and M are appended to the nested_list entry.
 Backup entries are defined in the section above (b).
 All datetime objects are being cleaned to the "dd/mm/yyyy" format (see datetime).
-Previous entry in the dataframe is being checked for a match in the `df[queried_index]`, to save time and extract the same information extracted as previously.
+Previous entry in the nested_list is being checked for a match in the `nl[queried_index]`, to save time and extract the same information extracted as previously.
 After each entry extracted, a print statement will be made.

 ____

-5. Paste data from dataframe (df) to output workbook.
+5. Paste data from nested_list (nl) to output workbook.
 ````
-write_df_to_excel_workbook(
+write_nl_to_excel_workbook(
-df=df,
+nl=nl,
 workbook="output.xlsx",
 print_statements=True
 )
 ````

-Finally, this code will write the created dataframe into an excel workbook (defined output.xlsx).
+Finally, this code will write the created nested_list into an excel workbook (defined output.xlsx).
 After each entry extracted, a print statement will be made.